how to find total revenue

 What is total revenue?

 Total revenue is almost always higher than sales revenue because it is the cumulation of all revenue generating channels of a company.
 As such, the calculation for total revenue is slightly different.
+How to use the total revenue formula?

 Net revenue vs. gross revenue